giorgioajmone/asynchronous-lattice-consensus/README.md

 # asynchronous-lattice-consensus
-Implementation of weak lattice-based consensus in asynchronous networks
+Implementation of weak lattice consensus in asynchronous networks